PhoenixGlobal/APEX-Mainnet-Node/README.md

 ```

 #### You must provide the following parameters for a successfull setup
-* -h Your public server IP
+* Your public server IP
 > -h 81.92.144.2

-* -k Your miner private key in RAW Format
+* Your miner private key in RAW Format
 > -k 7a93d447bffe6d89e690f529a3a0bdff8ff6169172458e04849ef1d4eafd7f86

-* -t The timestamp for the genesis block
+* The timestamp for the genesis block
 > -t 2019-05-18T09:05:00Z

-* -a IP of your first peer node to connect to
+* IP of your first peer node to connect to
 > -a 71.111.91.7

-* -b IP of your second peer node to connect to
+* IP of your second peer node to connect to
 > -b 72.121.61.1

-* -c IP of your third peer node to connect to
+* IP of your third peer node to connect to
 > -c 66.92.41.11

-* -n The name of your node
+* The name of your node
 > -n MyFancyNode

 **Using the example values above it would be**